translate/pootle/docs/server/commands.rst

 it from overwriting any existing translation in the database, thus only updating new translations and discovering new files and strings.

+By default *update_stores* will only update files that appear to have changed on disk since the last synchronisation with Pootle.
+To force all files to update, specify ``--force``.

 .. warning:: If files on the file system are corrupt translations might be deleted from database.
 Handle with care!